close

 NCAAF College Football Injuries

 With the collisions and overall wear and tear on the body, it should come as no surprise that college football is one of the most injury-prone sports.
 Coaches and players speak of the “next man up” mentality, preparing their backups with the knowledge that injuries are inevitable in college football games.
-However, injuries may have even more impact in college football than they do at the NFL level.

-Incidence of injury may not be significantly different between the two levels, but college football’s shortened time frame—teams play 12 regular season games, compared to 17 in the NFL —means that the time college football players miss due to injury is more significant on college football teams.
+Incidence of injury may not be significantly different between the two levels, but college football’s shortened time frame teams play 12 regular season games, compared to 17 in the NFL means that the time college football players miss due to injury is more significant on college football teams.
+College football careers are also shorter, with players only eligible for participation in football for four full seasons.

 We will discuss some of the most common football-related injuries in the National Collegiate Athletic Association, look at how teams report injuries in football at the college level and how weekly injury exposures from scrimmages in the preseason through the last bowl game can impact bettors trying to predict outcomes in college football.

-The Most Commonly Occurring College Football Injuries
+The Most Commonly College Football Injuries

 If you can move it, you can hurt it playing football.
 And if it doesn’t move, it might just start moving if you play football long enough.
 Players say that the football injury rate is 100 percent.
 Everyone hurts something at some point.

-A current study in the field of sports injuries shows that what you might think is common sense is true: The bigger and faster players are, the more likely they are to get hurt.
 As a result, injury rates are higher in college than they are in high school because the players doing the hitting are larger and moving faster, meaning that collisions happen with greater force.
 The sudden starts and stops also put more pressure on joints as bodies get larger.

-Here’s a look at some of the most common injury types in college football.
+Here’s a look at some of the most common injury types in college football:

 Knee Injuries

 The whole point of football is to try to go in one direction, while the other team tries to stop you from going that way.
 As a result, the knees are going to bear a great deal of stress.
-And a knee issue is the most common of all injuries in football.
+A knee issue is the most common of all injuries in football.
 Between 15 and 16 percent of all college football injuries are to the knee.

 Common injuries to the knee include sprains and strains to the ligaments.
 A knee sprain is the second most common injury in all of football and the most common lower leg injury.
 At the NFL Pre-Draft Combine, where the most promising college players are evaluated by NFL teams, 54 percent of all college athletes participating were found to have suffered some type of knee injury.

-More serious injuries to the knee include torn ligaments, with the ACL (Anterior cruciate ligament) and MCL (medial collateral ligament).
-The MCL suffers some type of damage in 29 percent of all knee injuries in football, and the players on the offensive and defensive line account for more than 60 percent of all MCL injuries.
+The MCL suffers some type of damage in 29 percent of all knee injuries in football and the players on the offensive and defensive line account for more than 60 percent of all MCL injuries.
 Sprains and strains to the ligaments can keep players out an average of 14 days, while torn ligaments require reconstruction surgery and can be season-ending.

-Foot and Ankle Injuries
+Foot & Ankle Injuries

 The ankle is the third most commonly injured body part in college football and ankle sprains are the third most common injury reported.
 Ankles account for 12 to 13 percent of all injuries in common football.
 Again, looking at players at the NFL Pre-Draft Combine, 72 percent of all players in attendance had a history of foot and ankle injuries.

 Every kicker and punter had suffered foot or ankle injuries, as had every special teams player.
-Running backs and receivers (83 percent), and offensive linemen (80 percent) were next most common to have a history of foot or ankle issues.
+Running backs and receivers (83 percent) and offensive linemen (80 percent) were next most common to have a history of foot or ankle issues.

 The good news is that foot and ankle injuries are rarely severe or season-ending.
-Only 13 percent of players who hurt their ankle or foot required surgery, and the most common injury to the area—the sprained ankle—only needs surgery 2.6 percent of the time.
+Only 13 percent of players who hurt their ankle or foot required surgery and the most common injury to the area the sprained ankle only needs surgery 2.6 percent of the time.

 Following the sprain, the next most common foot injury is dislocation to the bones in the foot or “turf toe”.
 A fibular fracture (broken ankle) was the third most common.
 Quarterbacks are most likely to break their ankle, with 16 percent of them having had one at some point in their college career.